-51 2.
+64 2.
 Materials and methods

-This was a cross-sectional study conducted at International Hospital Kampala (IHK), Touch Namuwongo Project (TNP), IHK is a private healthcare facility owned by the International Medical Group, the largest private healthcare group in Uganda and a teaching hospital for International Health Sciences University (IHSU), Kampala.
+This was a cross-sectional study conducted at International Hospital Kampala (IHK), Touch Namuwongo Project (TNP), IHK is a private healthcare facility owned by the International Medical Group, the largest private healthcare group in Uganda and a teaching hospital for International Health Sciences University

+68 (IHSU), Kampala.
 Recruitment took place from January to May, 2014.
-The hospital is located in Namuwongo in Makindye Division, in southeast Kampala.
-Touch Namuwongo Project is a HIV & AIDS prevention and treatment project based at International Hospital Kampala serving both urban and periurban HIV positive individuals.

-59 The study population comprised all HIV-positive confirmed individuals attending the TNP.
-Being an amongst HIV positive individuals slightly higher than 9.8% syphilis prevalence in HIV-infected patients in to Ethiopia (2.4%); we further assumed 95% level of confidence.

-60 exploratory study, our sample size was calculated to be 150 assuming syphilis prevalence of 11%

-62 Ethiopia [7], we chose that because Uganda has more than three times HIV prevalence (7.4%) compared

-64 Individuals excluded from the study were children < 15 years of age, as they were fewer in number at

-65 the clinic as well as individuals already receiving syphilis treatment

-66 Laboratory testing was carried out according to the directions of the manufacturers and all tests were age, multiple sexual partner (more than one sexual partner), current condom use, marital status,

-67 run against the positive and negative controls.
-Only those samples positive by both RPR and TPHA were

-- 68 considered to have syphilis [8].
-A well trained counselor interviewed the study participants using - 69 structured questionnaires on offering written informed consent and other risk factors such as ; gender,

-71 education level, occupation, religion, excessive alcohol or drug use during sexual activity, and history of

-72 STIs were also collected.

-- 73 Data was analyzed using SPSS Version-16, and results were summarized using descriptive statistics. - 74 Bivariate cross-tabulations was performed on selected risk factors to find those significantly associated - vith syphilis.
-A p-value < 0.05 was considered to be statistically significant.
-The study was approved by - 76 both Ethics Committee of the International Health Sciences University and International Hospital

-77 Kampala
+The hospital is located 69 in Namuwongo in Makindye Division, in southeast Kampala.
+Touch Namuwongo Project is a HIV & AIDS 70 prevention and treatment project based at International Hospital Kampala serving both urban and peri- 71 urban HIV positive individuals.
+72 The study population comprised all HIV-positive confirmed individuals attending the TNP.
+Being an 73 exploratory study, our sample size was calculated to be 150 assuming syphilis prevalence of 11% 74 amongst HIV positive individuals slightly higher than 9.8% syphilis prevalence in HIV-infected patients in 75 Ethiopia [8], we chose that because Uganda has more than three times HIV prevalence (7.4%) compared 76 to Ethiopia (2.4%); we further assumed 95% level of confidence.
+77 Individuals excluded from the study were children < 15 years of age, as they were fewer in number at 78 the clinic as well as individuals already receiving syphilis treatment 79 Laboratory testing was carried out according to the directions of the manufacturers and all tests were 80 run against the positive and negative controls.
+Only those samples positive by both RPR and TPHA were 81 considered to have syphilis [9].
+A well trained counselor interviewed the study participants using 82 structured questionnaires on offering written informed consent and other risk factors such as; gender, 83 age, multiple sexual partner (more than one sexual partner), current condom use, marital status, 84 education level, occupation, religion, excessive alcohol or drug use during sexual activity, and history of 85 STIs were also collected.
+86 Data was analyzed using SPSS Version-16, and results were summarized using descriptive statistics.
+87 Bivariate cross-tabulations was performed on selected risk factors to find those significantly associated 88 with syphilis.
+A p -value < 0.05 was considered to be statistically significant.
+The study was approved by 89 both Ethics Committee of the International Health Sciences University and International Hospital 90 Kampala

-78 3.
+91 3.
 HIV testing Algorithm

-79 HIV diagnostic tests function either by detecting host antibodies made against different HIV proteins or

-80 by directly detecting the whole virus itself or components of the virus such as the HIV p24 antigen or HIV
+- 92 HIV diagnostic tests function either by detecting host antibodies made against different HIV proteins or - 93 by directly detecting the whole virus itself or components of the virus such as the HIV p24 antigen or HIV - 94 RNA. - 95 Fig1.
+Algorithm for HIV screening and confirmatory test in Uganda